corelight/zeek2es/Readme.md

   -l LINES, --lines LINES
-                        Lines to buffer for RESTful operations. (default: 10,000) -n NAME, --name NAME  The name of the system to add to the index for uniqueness. (default: empty string) -k KEYWORDS, --keywords KEYWORDS
+                        Lines to buffer for RESTful operations. (default: 10,000) -n NAME, --name NAME  The name of the system to add to the index for uniqueness. (default: empty string) -k KEYWORDS [KEYWORDS ...], --keywords KEYWORDS [KEYWORDS ...]
-                        A comma delimited list of text fields to add a keyword subfield. (default: service) -a LAMBDAFILTER, --lambdafilter LAMBDAFILTER
+                        A list of text fields to add a keyword subfield. (default: service) -a LAMBDAFILTER, --lambdafilter LAMBDAFILTER
-                        A lambda function, when eval'd will filter your output JSON dict. (default: empty string) -f LAMBDAFILTERFILE, --lambdafilterfile LAMBDAFILTERFILE
+                        A Python lambda function, when eval'd will filter your output JSON dict. (default: empty string) -f FILTERFILE, --filterfile FILTERFILE
-                        A lambda function file, when eval'd will filter your output JSON dict. (default: empty string) -y OUTPUTFIELDS, --outputfields OUTPUTFIELDS
+                        A Python function file, when eval'd will filter your output JSON dict. (default: empty string) -y OUTPUTFIELDS [OUTPUTFIELDS ...], --outputfields OUTPUTFIELDS [OUTPUTFIELDS ...]
-                        A comma delimited list of fields to keep for the output.
+                        A list of fields to keep for the output.
 Must include ts. (default: empty string) -d DATASTREAM, --datastream DATASTREAM
                         Instead of an index, use a data stream that will rollover at this many GB.
 Recommended is 50 or less.  (default: 0 - disabled)
   -g, --ingestion       Use the ingestion pipeline to do things like geolocate IPs and split services.
 Takes longer, but worth it.
-  -p SPLITFIELDS, --splitfields SPLITFIELDS
+  -p SPLITFIELDS [SPLITFIELDS ...], --splitfields SPLITFIELDS [SPLITFIELDS ...]
-                        A comma delimited list of additional fields to split with the ingestion pipeline, if enabled.  (default: empty string - disabled)
+                        A list of additional fields to split with the ingestion pipeline, if enabled.  (default: empty string - disabled)
+  -o fieldname filename, --logkey fieldname filename
+                        A field to log to a file.
+Example: uid uid.txt.
+Will append to the file!
+Delete file before running if appending is undesired.  (default: empty string - disabled)
+  -e fieldname filename, --filterkeys fieldname filename
-  -j, --jsonlogs        Assume input logs are JSON.
+                        A field to filter with keys from a file.
+Example: uid uid.txt.  (default: empty string - disabled) -j, --jsonlogs        Assume input logs are JSON.
   -r, --origtime        Keep the numerical time format, not milliseconds as ES needs.
   -t, --timestamp       Keep the time in timestamp format.